 A moment of truth in the customer lifecycle is when “go/no-go” decisions are made that flag churn.
 Define these moments of truth first before building touchpoints, and filter them so they apply to specific milestones in the customer journey.

 For instance, when a customer completes their first onboarding call, they move into the next stage of their lifecycle.
-Communication and campaigns are triggered based on both their activity and that milestone progression.
+Communication and marketing campaigns are triggered based on both their activity and that milestone progression.
 As the customer progresses further into their journey, the window of not only retention but also expansion and upsell opportunities opens.
 But in the case of retention risks, account-based plays are one of the top ways you can nip it in the bud as a marketing team.

-For example, with RollWorks you can monitor customers surging intent on competitors and proactively launch “displacement” display campaigns to support customer success managers (CSMs).
+For example, with RollWorks you can monitor existing customers surging intent on competitors and proactively launch “displacement” display campaigns to support customer success managers (CSMs).
 This is all the more reason to stage listening posts, especially with data.
 As mentioned earlier, if you aren’t listening to customers, your mapping journey simply won't work.
-So create campaigns based on customer sentiment.
+So create campaigns based on the customer experience and sentiment.
 Although you segment them by different verticals, the same key goal is to delight.
 Understand sentiment with net promoter score (NPS) surveys and go the extra mile with gifting to happy customers.

 And above all?
 Reframe your mindset from “reduce churn” to “delight customers”

 As hard as it may be to face the music, customers do churn.
 And all churn is not equal—customers churn all the time for drastically different reasons.
 But to make the entire process more enjoyable (and profitable!), I challenge you to flip the script and lean into customers who get value from you.
 Focus on selling them more value.
 They are already receptive and loyal to your brand, and they are the foundation of your growing business.